jusahayaji/odin-recipes/README.md

 # odin-recipes
 Recipes from friends.

-I will practice my skills in the command line, git, github, text editors like vscode and html.
+I will practice my skills in the command line, git, github, text editors like vscode and html